Cairnarvon/goldbug/doc/cipher.rst

    The trifid cipher is another cipher by Félix Delastelle.
-It extends the :class:`Bifid` cipher into the third dimension; where the bifid cipher uses a :class:`Polybius` square as the key, the trifid cipher uses a stack of *n* *n* ✕ *n* Polybius squares as a Polybius cube.
+It extends the :class:`Bifid` cipher into the third dimension; where the bifid cipher uses a :class:`Polybius` square as the key, the trifid cipher uses an Polybius cube.

-   Though *n* is canonically 3, allowing for a 27-character alphabet (usually the 26 letters and the period), this implementation allows for arbitrary sizes.
+   Though the cube's side is canonically 3, allowing for a 27-character alphabet (usually the 26 letters and the period), this implementation allows for arbitrary sizes.

    Other than dealing with three coordinates instead of two, the trifid cipher works in essentially the same way as the bifid cipher.

-   :param key: a sequence of *n* *n* ✕ *n* :class:`Polybius` squares sharing
+   :param key: a :class:`Polybius` cube (that is, **dimensions=3**), or a string
-               no characters between them, or a string of a length with an integral cube root (1, 8, 27, etc.) and no repeated characters.
+               of a length with an integral cube root (1, 8, 27, etc.) and no repeated characters.
    :param period: an integer; if non-positive, text will be encrypted and
                   decrypted whole.